Scarzard/RTS_Balancing/docs/README.md

 So why this aspect of RTS is the root of almost all games in this genre?
 The key word is progress.
 This system allows putting pressure on the players the moment a match begins for a race on who is the one that can collect resources more efficiently and spend it in the best possible way taking into consideration how his enemy plays.
 This is closely related to the overall state of the economy for both players.
 Progress is often represented with physical objects that both users can interact with (units, structures or upgrades).
 The player has to intentionally invest his income in order to progress through the match by building, fighting and upgrading his base and army.

 This means that both players have the agency to **directly** interfere with his enemies' economy at any point of the game by sending troops to sabotage or preferably to destroy his collectors or kill his harvesters.
 This means that players **ought to lose** invested value in the form of buildings/troops.
 The more proactive and thoughtful actions that one players takes, the more overall agency he will possess.
-This means that he will have a wider array of options to influence the state of the game compared to his opponent, who fell
+This means that he will have a wider array of options to influence the state of the game compared to his opponent, who fell behind because one player took more proactive actions, therefore, rising his agency throughout the course of the match.

 ## Technology tree